 Document processing purpose and legal basis clearly.
 Ambiguous purposes often indicate projects that need better definition before proceeding.

 Describe data subjects and categories of personal data involved.
+A clear understanding of PII data protection and management practices strengthens this inventory.
 Comprehensive data inventory supports both PIA analysis and ongoing compliance efforts.

 Risk Assessment Matrix